Speak to a qualified cancer nurse

 How is kidney cancer diagnosed?

-Most kidney cancers are found by chance (incidentally) when a person has an ultrasound or another imaging scan for an unrelated reason.
-If your doctor suspects kidney cancer, you may have some of the tests below, but you are unlikely to need them all.
+Most kidney cancers are found by chance when a person has an ultrasound or another imaging scan for an unrelated reason.
+If your doctor suspects kidney cancer, you may have some of the following tests, but you are unlikely to need them all.